 - 1. Be on time for class.
-Students should be at their "desk" with their books and other materials ready before the start of each class.
-If the student is tardy, they may be given a demerit. - 2.
-Students should treat their teachers with great respect. - 3.
+Students should be at their desk with their books and other materials ready before the start of each class. edA pattern of tardiness will be address with parents. - 2.
+Students should treat their teachers with respect, referring to them as "Mr.," Ms." etc. - 3.
 Small class size and "round table" discussions encourage students to ask questions, make comments, and debate ideas.
 Students should wait to be recognized and should not interrupt others. - 4.
 Homework should be completed on its assigned day.
 Teachers are permitted to give partial or no credit for late homework. - 5.
 If a student needs to leave the room during class, they must obtain permission from the teacher. - 6.
 At the end of class, students should throw away scraps of paper and push in the chairs. - 7.
 If a student misses a class, it is the student's responsibility to find out what was missed and make up the work.